Krishnadevaraya: Religion and culture

-Krishna Deva Raya respected all sects of Hinduism.
+Krishnadevaraya respected all sects of Hinduism.
 He is known to have encouraged and supported various sects and their places of worship.
 He rebuilt the Virupaksha Temple and other Shiva shrines.
 He gave land grants to the temples of Tirumala, Srisailam, Amaravati, Chidambaram, Ahobilam, and Tiruvannamalai.
 He lavished on the Tirumala Venkateswara Temple numerous objects of priceless value, ranging from diamond studded crowns to golden swords to nine kinds of precious gems.
-Krishna Deva Raya made Venkateshwara his patron deity.
+Krishnadevaraya made Venkateshwara his patron deity.
 He visited the temple seven times.
-Out of the around 1,250 temple epigraphs published by the Tirumala Devasthanam, 229 are attributed to Krishna Deva Raya.
-A statue of Krishna Deva Raya with two of his wives is found at the temple complex of Tirumala.
+Out of the around 1,250 temple epigraphs published by the Tirumala Devasthanam, 229 are attributed to Krishnadevaraya.
+A statue of Krishnadevaraya with two of his wives is found at the temple complex of Tirumala.
 These statues are still visible at the temple at the exit.
 He also contributed in building parts of the Srisailam temple complex where he had rows of mandapas built.

-Krishna Deva Raya himself was formally initiated into the Sri Vaishnava Sampradaya.
-He wrote a Telugu work on Andal, a Tamil Sri Vaishnava female saint, called the Amuktamalyada.
-Venkata Tathacharya of the Sri Vaishnava sect was Krishna Deva Raya's Rajguru, and he was considered influential.
-The Madhwa text Vyasayogicarita claims that the Madhwa seer Vyasatirtha was the Kulguru of Krishna Deva Raya.
-However, given the lack of supporting epigraphical evidence, this claim has been argued as "hyperbolic."
+Sri Vaishnavas claim that Krishnadevaraya himself was formally initiated into the Sri Vaishnava tradition, which is why he wrote the Telugu work Amuktamalyada on Andal, a female Tamil Sri Vaishnava saint.
+They claim that Venkata Tathacharya of the Sri Vaishnava sect was Krishnadevaraya's rajaguru, and he was considered influential.
+But the Madhva text Vyasayogicarita, biography of the Madhva seer Vyasatirtha, says that he was the kulaguru of Krishnadevaraya.
+A manuscript from Madras Oriental Manuscript Library which is from a book written by Krishnadevaya himself in which Krishnadevaraya himself wrote that Vyasatirtha is his Rajaguru.